Andrew Barr: LGBTI rights

 A Canberra bus with rainbow wrap advertising as support from the ACT Government for the city's LGBTIQ community during the survey period.

 Barr has been a strong supporter of same-sex marriage and LGBTI rights, voting in favour of anti-discrimination law reform, civil unions, civil partnerships and same-sex marriage laws.

 His government has continued to support anti-discrimination and inclusivity of LGBTI communities.
 In 2017, Barr was a prominent advocate for the 'Yes' campaign in the Australian Marriage Law Postal Survey, in which the ACT had the highest Yes result (74%) and participation rate (82.5%) in Australia.
 The ACT Government gave official support to the "Yes" campaign.

 In 2018, his government announced its intention to remove the ability for religious schools to discriminate against LGBTI teachers.

 In 2020, the Barr government passed legislation that bans LGBTI conversion therapy.

 Personal life

 Barr married his long-term partner Anthony Toms on 13 November 2019, becoming the first leader of an Australian state or territory government to marry someone of the same sex.
+He met Toms 18 years prior at the LGBTQ club Meridian.

 Barr has admitted to eating a pot brownie before.